Qubic's Selfish Mining on Monero

 3. Data / Analysis

 To figure out which blocks belonged to Qubic, we looked at patterns in the coinbase transactions.
 Every mined block has a coinbase, a unique fingerprint of who mined it.
 Inside that data, there’s a field called extra_nonce.
+We found that Qubic miners used a distinct format in their extra_nonce values, which became our main heuristic to tag their blocks.

 4. Details